String of Pearls Care Instructions

 - Temperature: Warm, spring through autumn 21 – 27°C. In winter, cool 13 – 16°C.

-Soil: Cactus potting mix will work for this plant.
+- Soil: Cactus potting mix will work for this plant.
 Otherwise, use a basic Potting Soil amended with Perlite, coarse river sand or pumice for extra drainage.

-Re-pot if your plant out-grows its pot, re-pot in springtime.
+- Re-pot if your plant out-grows its pot, re-pot in springtime.
 It is important to use a pot with a drainage hole and fast-draining, sandy soil mix to prevent water clogging and subsequent root rot.
 Read up more on Repotting Houseplants here.

-Propagation: Take 10 cm stem tip cuttings in spring or summer and insert them in moist potting soil.
+- Propagation: Take 10 cm stem tip cuttings in spring or summer and insert them in moist potting soil.
 Press them into the potting mix until the leaves are almost covered.
 Keep soil light moist.
 Find more info on Propagating Succulents here.